A True Family of Friends

 blog banner image

-The Seymour Newstat Endowment Fund will make distributions each year to support Passover seders for the Café by the Bay program.
-The fund will exist in perpetuity and will be used for Holocaust education, after there is no longer a need for Café by the Bay programs.
-It was the joy that a particular JFCS program brought to her father’s life that prompted Joyce Newstat, along with her spouse, Susan Lowenberg, to establish a named endowment fund in his loving memory.
-Seymour Newstat did not talk much about his life during World War II—which included time in a work camp,… Read More
+It was the joy that a particular JFCS program brought to her father’s life that prompted Joyce Newstat, along with her spouse, Susan Lowenberg, to establish a Named Endowment Fund in his loving memory.
+The Seymour Newstat Endowment Fund makes distributions each year to support the Annual Seymour Newstat Passover Seders for participants of JFCS’ Café by the Bay program for Holocaust survivors.
+Joyce recalls that her father did not talk much about his life during World War II—which included time in a work camp, from which he’d later escape.
+As he aged, he began to share more about his… Read More

 Posted by Admin on March 17, 2014